Le4kno3/Secure_Code_Review/Notes Template/app-walkthrough-template.md

 - [ ] .raw(), .execute()
 - [ ] `settings.py` and models maybe - look at MD5 usage
+- [ ] Find where uploads/downloads are happening (processing/access of files):
+  - [ ] Size
+  - [ ] Content / MIME type
+  - [ ] Zip/Tar?
+  - [ ] Permissioning/Authorization
+  - [ ] Location?
+Policy around that?
+- [ ] CSV Injection - look at validations / escaping routines
+- [ ] Look at how DoB is stored/processed (also, anything else sentivie?)
+- [ ] Lookup vulns in the various libs (including django) used by the app
+- [ ] Analyze ourr JQuery usage - probably out of date.

 ### Authentication
 - [ ] Login page give error messages, check for enumeration